danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 # 3. Design philosophies

-RIOT satisfies the requirements of all the use cases given above, in a way based on rough consensus within the RIOT community, reflecting the collective personalities of the RIOT contributors and users.
-RIOT is the Friendly IoT Operating System: it is friendly to users, allowing them to easily build and deploy IoT solutions that are stable and trouble-free.

-Below are the design philosophies that are typically followed by developers to achieve this, including descriptions of tradeoffs between them and where the resolutions typically fall.
+Below are the design philosophies that are typically followed by developers to cater for the above use cases.
+The sections below include descriptions of tradeoffs between the philosophies, and where the resolutions typically fall.

 ## Suitability for constrained devices